 And so it went for about 50 more suggestions until we finally came up with a winner!

 And in the process, we also came up with quite a list of possiblities in case you're having trouble thinking of small items for your 100th Day of School celebration or fun things to put in an estimation jar!

 One popular idea is to introduce a 100's Jar.
 Similar to an estimation jar in many classrooms, a 100's Jar holds one-hundred pieces of the same item.

 If you use plastic bottles or jars, you can introduce a number of math concepts such as volume, size and weight.
 So the first part of our list includes lots of items that can be counted, sorted, categorized and compared.

 I had some extra mason jars that we used to do some counting and comparison.
 Just make sure that the jar or bottle you use is transparent so the kids can see & explore the items inside it.
-I've also tried to make life easier for you by including affiliate links to items that may not be well-known or might be hard to find.
+I've also tried to make life easier for you by including affiliate links to items we've used, those that may not be well-known or might be hard to find.